hokamoto/pleroma-mirror/README.md

 Pleroma is written in Elixir, high-performance and can run on small devices like a Raspberry Pi.

-For clients it supports the [Mastodon client API](https://docs.joinmastodon.org/api/guidelines/) with Pleroma extensions (see "Pleroma's APIs and Mastodon API extensions" section on <https://docs-develop.pleroma.social>).
+For clients it supports the [Mastodon client API](https://docs.joinmastodon.org/api/guidelines/) with Pleroma extensions (see "Pleroma’s APIs and Mastodon API extensions" section on <https://docs-develop.pleroma.social>).

 - [Client Applications for Pleroma](https://docs-develop.pleroma.social/clients.html)